 Once the funding CAP for a discharge has been exhausted, the Site Manager must prepare a memorandum through the Team Leader to the Team Leader for the Agency Term Contracts Team to have STCM updated to reflect the CAP for the discharge has been exhausted.
 The memo must include details of the CAP, Deductible, and Funds Expended on the discharge.
 The Site Manager will attach supporting documentation including screen shots of the Historical Payment Screen from STCM and any other backup to show the total spent on the discharge.
 The memo must also attest that copies of all Final Invoices, Reimbursement Orders, Utility Payments and all other payments such as Settlement Agreements, are available in OCULUS.
 Based on the data provided, the Agency Term Contracts Team Leader will evaluate the data and if they agree, sign the memo, update the CAP Exhausted cell in STCM and insert the signed memo into OCULUS.

 Transition to Responsible Party Funded Cleanup

-If the RP continues cleanup in accordance with Chapter 62-780, F.A.C., at their own expense, for sites that are Eligible but State Funding CAP Exhausted (ESFCE), then the PRP Site Manager shall continue to provide technical oversight until cleanup is completed.
+If Eligible Funding is exhausted, the Site Manager may offer to the District to continue management as long as the Responsible Party (RP) proceeds under 62-780.
 If the RP fails to continue the cleanup in accordance with Chapter 62-780, F.A.C., at their own expense, for ESFCE sites, then the Site Manager must send the RP notice outlining that the site will be referred to the District for enforcement if work is not resumed within 60 days of the date of the letter, and the District will be copied on the correspondence.
 If cleanup, is not resumed within 60 days, , the site should be referred to the District Office for enforcement.